ministryofjustice/cloud-platform-cluster-backup-checker/README.md

 # Cluster backup checker

 All clusters managed by Cloud Platform have a snapshot lifecycle policy.
-This policy takes a snapshot of all volumes tagged with master.
+This policy takes a snapshot of all volumes tagged with *'master'*.

 This Ruby script checks that there has been a recent snapshot and will send a slack notification if there has not been one.